canvas-medical/documentation/collections/_api/careplan.md

             type: enum [active]
           - name: intent
             description: >-
               Indicates the level of authority/intentionality associated with the care plan and where the care plan fits into the workflow chain.
-Currently, this value will always return `plan`
+Currently, this value will always return `plan`.
             type: enum [plan]
           - name: category
             description: >-